Rozaki17/Bangkit-Capstone-Machine_Learning/README.md

 Our Dataset is consist of acne, wrinkles, dark spot, redness, and normal labels from Kaggle.
 But, for normal labels, we created the dataset by ourself.

 # Model
+This research will perform the classification of images or pictures of several problem skin using Convolutional Neural Network (CNN), which is one of the deep learning methods.
+The layers present in the architecture of Convolutional Neural Network (CNN) include convolutional and activation layers, pooling, flatten, fully connected, and output.
+The design of this CNN architecture is processed using the Google Colaboratory platform with the Python programming language using the "Keras" package.
 We built model using transfer learning from MobileNet.
-Convert model to h5 format for implementation.
 The model will classify image with multiclass output type.
+For implementation to android mobile, we convert model to h5 format.

 ## Library🚀
   * Tensorflow